 If you’re looking to get off social media or just to remove a profile that you’ve made and want to discontinue using it, you can take “Temporarily Disabling Your Instagram Account” to the next level by deleting it completely.

-You can learn how to “Permanently Delete Your Instagram Account” here.
+Learn how to “Permanently Delete Your Instagram Account”.

 In order to completely delete your account, you have to do this on a web browser since it cannot be done through the application (neither the mobile nor the desktop versions).